AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 File Sharing (A.14)
 -------------------

-File sharing is not permitted in |SPARK|, it introduces an alias.
+File sharing is not permitted in |SPARK|, since it may introduce an alias.

 The Package Command_Line (A.15)
 -------------------------------